RecSpot-App-Development/RecSpot/README.md

 * User can selects 'Record so that that they can make their video
 * User can save their video
-* User can view the top 50 trending songs in the U.S.
+* User can view all the songs provied by Spotify
-* From the top 50 songs listed, users can choose their favorite song from the list
+* From the music selection, users can choose their favorite song
 * User can view/add the various edit options provided